Jordan Scott (triple jumper)

 Jordan Scott (born 29 June 1997) is a Jamaican triple jumper.
-He is a multiple-time national champion.
+He is a multiple-time national champion and won the silver medal representing Jamaica at the 2026 World Indoor Championships and the gold medal at the 2026 Commonwealth Games.

 Early life

 He attended Campion College, Jamaica.
 He finished sixth in the final of the IAAF World U20 Championships in Bydgoszcz in July 2016.
-Shoetly afterwards, he started at the University of Virginia.
+Shortly afterwards, he started at the University of Virginia.

 Career

 He won his first national title in the triple jump in 2018.
 In May 2019, he jumped a personal best distance of 17.08 metres in Charlottesville, Virginia.
 He was the winner of the 2019 triple jump at the NCAA Division I Indoor Track and Field Championships.
 In September 2019, he represent Jamaica at the 2019 World Athletics Championships in Doha.
 He won the Jamaican Athletics Championships again in June 2021.

 He competed at the 2022 World Athletics Championships in Eugene, Oregon.
 He finished fifth in the final of the Athletics at the 2022 Commonwealth Games – Men's triple jump in August 2022.

 He won the Jamaican Athletics Championships in 2024.
 He competed in the triple jump at the 2024 Paris Olympics.

 He was named in the Jamaican team for the 2025 World Athletics Indoor Championships in Nanjing in March 2025, where he placed fifth overall in the final of the triple jump, with a late-round jump of 17.10 metres.
 However, he was later upgraded to a fourth-place finish after Brazilian Almir dos Santos was disqualified after the event for competing in shoes which went against the regulations.